Twujira/Data205_Project/README.md

 1. The final project report in word file: *FinalReport_TigistW.docx*
 2. The powerpoint presentation of the combined report: *FinalProject_Presentation.pptx*
 3. Google colab python notebook for the five years projection interpolation code: *Interpolation_RV.ipynb*
-4. The county population summary: to compare the number of Rockville's population to US counties
+4. The county population summary: to compare the number of Rockville's population to US counties: *US_County_Populations.ipynb*